tuanhn128/cs131_notes_dev/_chapters/pixels/images_and_transformations.md

   <img src="{{ site.baseurl }}/assets/images/segmentation.png">
   <div class="figcaption">

 Figure 11: The result of a segmentation model applied to an image of a street.
-Source: Lecture 15,

-Slide 41
 </div>
 </div>